Marieswaran25/Food-Chain/README.md

 we can create table by using entities in type orm

-# ADD db configurations in Appdatasource in main index.ts file.
+# ADD db configurations in Appdatasource in Datasouce

 Details~ `port,localhost,username,password,`
 Entities- `created table configuration` synchronise-`whenever updated db will be changed`

-# initialize Appdatasource
+# initialize Appdatasource in inndex.ts

 # To run db using typeorm